TheGreenMachine/Zap/README.md

 # Zodiac
-Zodiac is FRC Team 1816's robot for the 2020 FRC season, *FIRST Infinite Recharge*.
+Zodiac is FRC Team 1816's robot for the 2022 FRC season, *FIRST Rapid React*.
 This software uses Java 11, the [WPILib](https://github.com/wpilibsuite/allwpilib) library, and the [CTRE Phoenix](https://github.com/CrossTheRoadElec/Phoenix-api) library.

 ## Prerequisites
 1. You must have Java 11 installed on your system.
 You can [download OpenJDK 11 here](https://openjdk.java.net/projects/jdk/11/) or [download Oracle's JDK 11 here](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html).
 Alternatively, this will be installed through the WPILib One-Click Installer.